Guide for Older Women

 This treatment involves stimulating your ovaries to produce an egg.
 This technique is used if you are failing to ovulate, but you have normal fallopian tubes and your partner’s sperm is normal.

-For more details of our treatments or to find out more about what we can offer you, call us on 0161 300 2730 or book an informal, free 'one-to-one' with our Patient Advisors.
+For more details of our treatments, call us on 0161 300 2730 or book an informal, free 'one-to-one' with our Patient Advisors.
 You’ll find we’re more than welcoming and they give you a chance to come and tour our clinic and meet us informally.

 Want to find out the cost of your fertility treatment?